skagitpublishing/connextCMS/README.md

 # ConnextCMS
 [ConnextCMS.com](http://connextcms.com) is a front end extension for KeystoneJS.
-It uses the Backbone.js framework to structure the code and Require.js to modlarize it.
+It uses the Backbone.js framework to structure the code and Require.js to modularize it.
 The client side code interacts with KeystoneJS via a REST API, allowing development and debugging of your CMS to take place in the browser.
-The main featurs include:
+The main features include:
 * Local File and Image Hosting
 * Automatic Image Resizing
 * Email routing with Nodemailer